 After booking my tickets to Bangkok, I went about researching the transit requirements through Shanghai.
-I was pleased to find out that – if you are transiting through Shanghai from Country A to Country B, then you may be eligible for a 24 hour transit without visa for citizens of most countries.
+I was pleased to find out that – citizens of most countries transiting through Shanghai from Country A to Country B, may be eligible for a 24-hour transit without a visa.
 Citizens of select countries can also get a 144 hr transit without visa.

-Important points about Shanghai Transit Without Visa (TWOV)
+Important points to remember about Shanghai Transit Without Visa (TWOV)

 - The 24/144hr entry permit into Shanghai is at the sole discretion of the immigration officer.
-There is a chance that your visa may be denied.
+There is a chance that your entry may be denied.

 - For the 144 hr layover, remember that you can move around only in Shanghai, Jiangsu and Zhejiang.
 Travel to other parts of China using this permit is not allowed.

-- In case of the 24 hr visa, the 24 hrs are counted starting from your scheduled arrival time
+- In case of the 24 hr permit, the 24 hrs are counted starting from your scheduled arrival time.

-- In case of the 144 hr visa, the counting is not done based on hours but days.
+- In case of the 144 hr permit, the counting is not done based on hours but days.
 So, your permit time is counted from 0:00 the day following the entry date

 Transit Without Visa Process At Shanghai Pudong International Airport

-Upon arrival to Shanghai Pudong International Airport, foreigners have to give their biometric information.
-When you walk towards immigration, there are Fingerprint scanners along the corridor.
+As you walk from the arrival section of Shanghai Pudong International airport towards immigration, there are fingerprint scanners along the corridor.
 Scan your passport and give your fingerprints and photo as instructed by the machine.
-Depending on passport, the machine automatically translates the instructions in your native language.
+Depending on the passport, the machine automatically translates the instructions in your native language.
 After completion, the machine gives you a receipt.
 You have to give this receipt to the border control agents.

 Next, head to the immigration section.
-There’s a separate section for 24 hour/144 hour visa free transit.
+There’s a separate section for 24 hour/144 hour visa-free transit.
 Before lining up, fill in the arrival/departure card.
-This card has a blue header, the card with the yellow header is not for the 24/144 hr visa.
+The arrival/departure card has a blue header, the card with the yellow header is not for the 24/144 hr visa.

 Have your connecting flight information e-ticket or itinerary ready for the border control agent’s perusal.
 Remember, some websites are restricted in Shanghai due to China’s firewall, so you may not be able to access your flight information, hotel booking information online.
 So, it’s better to carry a printout of the itinerary or download it on your phone for offline access.